 With the box ready, mount the EV board on the test board and put everything inside the thermal chamber.
 Run the chamber for some time so that thermal equilibrium is reached.
 Then the EV board can be loaded and run until temperature readings stabilize.
 If two readings taken 5 minutes apart do not change more than 0.2°C, then it can be assumed that thermal equilibrium has been reached.

 Note, finally, that thermal derating with no airflow is harder to determine since natural convection is unstable, especially at higher IC temperatures and higher power levels.

 Table 1.
 Airflow Calibration Data for the Empty Test Box

 Table 2.
 Airflow Calibration Data for the Test Box with EV Board

 Figure 3a.
 With the test box empty, three airflow measurements provide baseline information.

 Figure 3b.
 With the EV board inserted into the test box, the airflow measurements are repeated to identify differences in the airflow vs. the empty box.

-, respectively.
+Test ResultsTo verify the performance of the test box, experiments were done to measure the thermal performance of two Maxim PWM ICs, the MAX15035 and MAX8686.
+The test results are shown in Figures 4a and 4b, respectively.
 The MAX15035 is a 15A step-down regulator with internal switches.
 The MAX8686 is a single/multiphase, step-down, DC-DC converter that can deliver up to 25A per phase.
 The MAX15035 EV board has four layers measuring 2.4in x 2.4in with 2oz copper, while the MAX8686 EV board contains six layers and measures 3.5in x 3.0in with 2oz copper.